ericsink/SQLitePCL.raw/README.md

 from Zetetic.

-- "winsqlite3" -- Matches the name of the library provided by recent builds of Windows 10.
+- "winsqlite3" -- Matches the name of the library provided by recent builds of Windows.

-# SQLitePCLRaw.lib
+# SQLitePCLRaw.lib.e\_sqlite3 packages

 A provider is the bridge between the core assembly and the native code, but the provider does not contain the native code itself.